vmware/node-replication/README.md

 # node-replication

-This library can be used to implement a concurrent version of single threaded data structures: It takes in a single threaded implementation of said data structure, and scales it out to multiple cores and NUMA nodes by combining three
-techniques: readers-writer locks, operation logging and flat combining.
+The node-replication library is used to implement concurrent and replicated versions of (single-threaded) data structures by combining a set of different concurrency techniques: flat combining, operation logging, readers-writer locks, and partitioning.

 ## Implementations

-Node replication converts a data structure to its NUMA-aware concurrent version.
-The crate contains two variants of node-replication: NR for transforming sequential data-structures and CNR for already concurrent or partitioned data structures.
+The crate contains two variants of node-replication: NR for transforming sequential data-structures and CNR for already concurrent or partitionable data structures.

 * [`nr`](node-replication/src/nr) converts a sequental data structure to its